MithrilJS/mithril.js/docs/mithril.md

 //note this uses the Javascript syntax (uppercase "O") for `readonly`
 //in order to set the boolean javascript property instead of the HTML attribute m("input", {readOnly: true}); //yields <input readonly />

+//using the HTML attribute name will call `setAttribute`, which may not be what you want m("input", {readonly: false}); //yields <input readonly="false" />, which is still readonly
 ```

 ---